Finn’s magic

 Aeon Custom

-Finn’s custom guitar is based on our Aeon Deluxe model with a few special twists.
-The materials are what you’d expect from us – a lightweight spanish cedar body with an arctic birch top (handpicked by Finn) and thermally aged rock maple neck with a dark indian rosewood fretboard.
+Finn’s custom guitar is based on our Aeon Deluxe model, with a few special twists.
+The materials are what you’d expect from us: a lightweight Spanish cedar body with an Arctic birch top (handpicked by Finn), and a thermally aged rock maple neck with a dark Indian rosewood fretboard.

 The Headstock Origins

-The headstock of the guitar – this is a shape that never became one of our standard designs with a designated guitar model.
-Instead, it has become commonly known as “Kupiainen-style”, even though the origins of the design reach further back in history than our cooperation with Matias from Stratovarius.
-The first guitars featuring this 3+3 headstock were made for the three guitarists – Pirkka Ohlis, Matti Pasanen and Henri Arola – of the band Dyecrest.
-My signature on the headstock, featured without our logo, is in fact a first of its kind – also a specific wish from Finn.
+The headstock of the guitar—this is a shape that never became one of our standard designs with a designated guitar model.
+Instead, it has become commonly known as the “Kupiainen-style,” even though the origins of the design reach further back in history than our cooperation with Matias from Stratovarius.
+The first guitars featuring this 3+3 headstock were made for the three guitarists—Pirkka Ohlis, Matti Pasanen, and Henri Arola—of the band Dyecrest.
+My signature on the headstock, featured without our logo, is in fact a first of its kind—also a specific wish from Finn.

 The Ravens

-I cut the ravens – of which Finn will tell you more about in the next chapters – out of birch by hand (as I do all of our inlays), following Finn’s original design as accurately as I could.
+I cut the ravens out of Arctic birch by hand (as I do all of our inlays), following Finn’s original design as accurately as I could.

-The guitar features locking 510-series tuners by Gotoh, Schaller Hannes bridge, stainless steel jumbo frets and moose bone nut.
-The pickups are by Bare Knuckle – the Holy Diver at bridge and VHII at neck position.
+The guitar features locking 510-series tuners by Gotoh, a Schaller Hannes bridge, stainless steel jumbo frets, and a moose bone nut.
+The pickups are by Bare Knuckle—the Holy Diver at the bridge and VHII at the neck position.
 The sound of the guitar?
 Have a listen here.

 In the next chapters, a few words by Finn Windsval himself.
 Enjoy!